CursedToxic/11ASE_Task-1/PROJECT_DEVELOPMENT.md

  The ability to click on buttons and read text is needed to use the program.
 It should be extremely easy to navigate through the user interface and if the user cannot understand, there should be a navigation guide on top of the search bar.

 **Data Display:**\
  The User must be able to read the data from the API but not be able to change without permission.
 This again helps keep the application running.
-The data must also be as accurate as possible in order to make sure that the user recieves the right information upon using the app.
+The data must also be as accurate as possible in order to make sure that the user receives the right information upon using the app.

 ### Non-Functional Requirements
 **Performance:**\
  This program needs to run smoothly on even the oldest devices (the test will be my MacBook Air from 2013, an 11 year old machine which struggles to run the web browser).
-Performance should be maintained when using different platforms, so the user can user is confident that they can run it on their computer.
+Performance should be maintained when using different platforms, so the user can be confident that they can run it on their computer.

 **Reliability:**\
  The system actually does need to be extremely reliable as the user's data is a top priority and must not be leaked, so the system needs to be extremely reliable and store the data securely on all operating systems, and must not be flagged as insecure on any of them.
 This way the user who is going to install the application can be sure that they are not harming their computer.